SkynetLabs/skynet-docs/source/v2/includes/_registry.md

 # Registry

-The registry is the low-level technology that provides the foundation for [SkyDB](#skydb).
+The registry is the low-level host functionality that provides the foundation for [SkyDB](#skydb).
 It allows getting and setting registry entries with a user's key and a data key (e.g. the name of an app).

-Registry entries contain data, the data key, and a revision number, which is incremented by 1 every time the registry entry is changed.
-The latest revision number is required when running `setEntry`.
+Registry entries contain data, the data key, and a revision number.
+The revision number is incremented by 1 every time the registry entry is changed.
+The latest revision number, plus one, is required when running `setEntry`.
 Because data at a given revision number cannot be modified, the registry effectively provides versioned, immutable data.

 <aside class="warning">
 These functions have only been implemented for Browser JS at the moment.